MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-supported-os.md

 Marketplace images are available for pay-as-you-use or BYOL (EA/SPLA) licensing.
 Use of both on a single Azure Stack Hub instance isn't supported.
 During deployment, Azure Stack Hub injects a suitable version of the guest agent into the image.

 Datacenter editions are available in Azure Stack Hub Marketplace for downloading; customers can bring their own server images including other editions.
-Windows client images aren't available in Azure Stack Hub Marketplace.

 ## Linux